the-ray-kar/the-ray-kar/README.md

 # Hi there, I'm Akshay 👋

 Welcome to my GitHub profile!
-I'm a passionate artificial intelligence, computer vision and robotics engineer.
-I love building robots, algorithms and working on challenging tasks and always on too something be it AI , Robots or even electronics.
+I'm a passionate artificial intelligence, computer vision, datascientist and robotics engineer.
+Call me what you want.
+I love building stuff algorithm, pipelines, apps, robots, models and working on challenging tasks and always on too something be it AI , Robots or even electronics.
-Currently I work on Autonomous Vehicles (Cars) in Merc R&D to make them a reality and safer future.
+Currently I work on Autonomous Vehicles (Cars) in Mercedes R&D to make them a reality and safer future.

 ## 🧑‍💻 About Me

 - 🌱 I’m currently learning **Reinforcement Learning and Computer Vision**
-- 👯 I’m looking to collaborate on **AI, ML, Robotics, anything which moves or thinks**
+- 👯 I’m looking to collaborate on **AI, ML, Data, Robotics, anything which buzzes my head**

 ## 🛠️ Technologies & Tools